mikeroyal/Windows-11-Guide/Glossary.md

 S

+[Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

+[SFC (System File Checker)](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sfc) is a utility in Microsoft Windows that allows users to scan for and restore corrupted Windows system files.

+[sfc /scannow](https://support.microsoft.com/en-us/topic/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system-files-79aa86cb-ca52-166a-92a3-966e85d4094e) is a command will scan all protected system files, and replace corrupted files with a cached copy that is located in a compressed folder at %WinDir% \System32\dllcache.
+The %WinDir% placeholder represents the Windows operating system folder.

+**SharePoint** is a team collaboration tool that shares and manages content, knowledge, and applications to empower teamwork, quickly find information, and seamlessly collaborate across the organization.

 [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) is the entire set of Sysinternals Utilities rolled up into a single download.
 Also, checkout the [Sysinternals Utilities Index](https://docs.microsoft.com/en-us/sysinternals/downloads/).

-[Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

-**SharePoint** is a team collaboration tool that shares and manages content, knowledge, and applications to empower teamwork, quickly find information, and seamlessly collaborate across the organization.

 T